-Applications for College State Delegate positions in the following states will be accepted through February 26: Arizona, Colorado, Delaware, District of Columbia, Hawaii, Idaho, Kansas, Louisiana, Maine, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Washington, and Wyoming.
+Applications for College State Delegate positions in the following states will be accepted through February 28: Delaware, Hawaii, Idaho, Iowa, Massachusetts, Minnesota, Mississippi, Montana, Nevada, New Hampshire, North Carolina, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah, Vermont, Washington, and Wyoming.

 To apply as a Delegate representing your state, complete the application.